No matter how he looks at it, the ocean never changes.

 By now, every time Helmholtz approaches the window with his ironic grin, Bernard knows in advance that the Atlantic ocean will show them a totally different face.

-After all, Bernard never was a writer.
+Bernard never was a writer.
 Helmholtz, on the other hand, has always been.

 "Nothing," he answers to the shore, sensing his smile.
 "Absolutely nothing."

 I am probably the one person in the world who, having to study a book, chooses to write fanfiction about it instead.